Research at Swansea

 Swansea computer scientists enjoy working with a huge range of collaborators from all over the world and play their part in leading the development of the subject.

-The rest of this page reviews the results of the latest external assessment of our research: RAE 2008, covering 2001–7.
-The next assessment will be the REF, which is expected to cover the period 2008–2013.
+The rest of this page reviews the results of the previous external assessment of our research: RAE 2008, covering 2001–7.

 The RAE 2008 results have been announced.
 As the Vice-Chancellor wrote:

 "Swansea University has demonstrated an extraordinarily strong performance against other UK universities in the disciplines of Engineering, Medicine and Computer Science, where almost all staff were classed as producing world-leading or internationally excellent research".

 The Department submitted all 22 of its research-active academic staff for RAE 2008.
 The following profile shows the percentage of our research activity judged to fall within the five RAE quality grades in terms of originality, significance and rigour:

 Quality 4* 3* 2* 1* UC % 25 45 25 5 0

 The 4* grade is reserved for world-leading research, and 3* for other internationally excellent research.
 Thus 70% of our submission was assessed as world-leading or internationally excellent.

 A total of 81 UK institutions made RAE 2008 submissions in the Computer Science and Informatics Unit of Assessment.

 Only 12 submitted a higher percentage of world-leading research.